 Therefore, starting out at the very beginning of Dhamma practice is very important.
-If there is the misconstruing of seeing the right view (sammā-dițțhi), it will become the wrong view (micchāditthi) instantly.
+If there is the misconstruing of seeing the right view (sammā-diṭṭhi), it will become the wrong view (micchā-diṭṭhi) instantly.
 Then one will wrongly believe that it was right seeing.
 When meditating, the result will be wrong view meditation (micchā-samādhi) which is wrong mind intent.
 The result will be in accordance with the cause.
 If there is wrong in the beginning, the intermediate will be wrong as well, and eventually the end will be wrong.
 There is no righteousness or proper result in doing the wrong practice.
-In comparison, when selecting the head of a herd of cows, if the selection of the head of the herd of cows has experience of crossing the stream, the head of the herd of cows will be able to safely bring the herd of cows across the stream to the shore.
-But if the selection of the head of the herd of cows never crossed the stream before, that head of the herd of cows shall mislead the herd of cows to swim around ending up in the ocean vortex and become entrapped in it.
+In comparison, when selecting the head of a herd of cows, if the selection of the head of the herd of cows has experience crossing the stream, the head of the herd of cows will be able to safely bring the herd of cows across the stream to the shore.
+But if the selected head of the herd of cows has never crossed the stream before, that head of the herd of cows shall mislead the herd of cows to swim around ending up in the ocean vortex and become trapped in it.
 Eventually they will become exhausted and drown in that vortex.
-It is the same as people who are seeking the right path to practice Dhamma to attain the Path, Fruition, and Nibbāna.
-If they could find the right course which directs them to achieve their goal, it is propitious.
+It is the same as people who are seeking the right path to practice Dhamma to attain the Path, Fruition, and Nibbana.
+If they find the right course which directs them to achieve their goal, it is propitious.
 But if they follow the wrong course, it is unfortunate for they will never arrive at their intended destination.
 If there is correct reading of the Lord Buddha's Dhamma map, Dhamma practice should not have any problem.
 But if there is wrong reading of the Dhamma map or misconstruing and wrong understanding of it, there shall be wrong traveling forever.

-Maggā-maggañāņa
+Maggā-maggañāṇa

-Arising of maggā-maggañāna in the mind is developed by the insight of true seeing and real knowing (dassana-ñāna).
-Dassanañāņa acts as a navigation to maggā-maggañāņa.
-Dassana-ñāņa is the chief fundamental insight needed for all of the more advanced insights to arise.
-Dassana-ñāņa directly relates to adopting the right view (sammā-diţţhi) because there is nevermore seeing the wrong view (micchā-ditthi) or delusion happening in one's mind once maggā-maggañāņa takes place in the mind.
-In addition, those who have developed maggāmaggañāņa in their minds completely step up to the course of the Noble Path leading to Fruition and Nibbāna.
-The so-called Majjhimā Patipadā is the middle path which is described in Pali terms: "eka-maggā-maggañāņa-dassana-visuddhi," meaning that it is the only one course whereupon the path to practice Dhamma with the right method will deliver Dhamma practicers to attain purity of mind.
+AGGĀ-MAGGAÑĀŅA WILL EMERGE in the mind when the insight of true seeing and real knowing (dassana-ñāṇa) leads the way from the start.
+Dassana-ñāṇa is the chief fundamental insight needed for all of the more advanced insights to arise.
+Dassana-ñāṇa directly relates to adopting the right view (sammādiṭṭhi) because there is nevermore seeing the wrong view (micchā-diṭṭhi) or delusion happening in one's mind once maggā-maggañāṇa takes place in the mind.
+Practitioners who have developed maggā-maggañāṇa in their minds completely step up to the course of the Noble Path directly leading to the Path, Fruition, and Nibbāna.
+The so-called majjhimā patipadā is the middle path which is described in Pāli as, "eka-maggāmaggañāṇa-dassana-visuddhi," meaning that it is the only one course whereupon the path to practice Dhamma with the right method will enable Dhamma practitioners to attain purity of mind.

-Those who know about practicing Dhamma to accomplish a certain level of Dhamma virtues, also comprehend he conceptual Dhamma practicing method to accomplish that level of Dhamma virtue.
+Those who know about practicing Dhamma to accomplish a certain level of Dhamma virtues also comprehend the conceptual Dhamma practicing method to accomplish that level of Dhamma virtue.
 In the Lord Buddha's time there were Buddhists who practiced Dhamma qualification to attain Dhamma of streamenterers (sotāpannas) and successfully became sotāpannas.
-Dhamma practicers should study their conceptual practicing methods and the accomplished procedures of those streamenterers and follow their methods and procedures to accomplish the same goal.
+Dhamma practitioners should study their conceptual practicing methods and the accomplished procedures of those streamenterers and follow their methods and procedures to accomplish the same goal.
 Dhamma scriptures have been written about sotāpannas in regard to their eradication and ridding of three defilements:

-- 1. Sakkāyadiţţhi
+- Sakkāyadiţţhi

 - 2. Vicikicchā

 - 3. Sīlabbata-parāmāsa